kstep/graphicsmagick/www/Hg.rst

 The `GraphicsMagick repository at SourceForge`_ web interface is available which may be used to interactively view the latest versions of files, or the changes to files, using your web browser.
-Due to the way that Mercurial_ works, you may also clone a new repository from this interface via the same URL.

 Cloning the Mercurial Repository
 ==================================